Hot-Aisle Containment Systems (HAC)

 Returning warmer air to the CRAC/CRAH units actually increases their capacity.
 A 20-ton cooling unit may be able to deliver 25 or even 30-tons if the return air temperature is high enough.
 Besides increasing capacity, this will also improve efficiency, especially if the cooling units have variable speed fans.
 The increased capacity reduces wear on compressor and allows fans to operate on a more efficient spot on the energy curve.

-Hot Aisle Containment (HAC) Systems: Conditions Needed For Implementation
+Hot Aisle Containment (HAC) Systems:

 As effective as hot aisle containment is, it can be difficult to implement unless the site conditions are well-suited.
 The following conditions are ideal for this system: